brikis98/fundamentals-of-devops-website/_posts/2025-01-20-learn-git-and-github-in-15-minutes.md

 include the new _README.md_ file.
 Congrats, you now know how to pull changes from a remote endpoint!

 Note that if you didn't have a copy of the repo locally on your computer at all, you couldn't just run `git pull`.
-Instead, you first need to use _git clone_ to checkout the initial copy of the repo (note: you don't actually need to run this command, as you have a copy of this repo already, but just be aware of this for working with other repos in the future):
+Instead, you first need to use _git clone_ to check out the initial copy of the repo (note: you don't actually need to run this command, as you have a copy of this repo already, but just be aware of this for working with other repos in the future):